 - A. In general, a LTAL relationship exists when there are related parties and one party can exercise control or significant influence over the management or operating policies of another party, to the extent that one of the parties is or may be prevented from fully pursuing its own separate interests.
-These relationships must be disclosed in the notes to the audited financial statements. - B. In general, a conflict of interest exists when there is a deviation between a person's professional obligation to the public and the individual interests of a person to such an extent that an independent observer might reasonably question whether the actions or decisions of that person are influenced primarily by their own self-interests versus public interests.
-In particular, it must be recognized that where close personal relationships exist between individuals within entities or between entities, the individuals and entities concerned are generally not regarded by others as being independent.
+These relationships must be disclosed in the notes to the audited financial statements. - B. In general, a conflict of interest exists when a person in a position of trust has a competing professional or personal interest.
+The existence of a conflict of interest does not mean that an unethical or improper act has occurred or will occur.
+However, care must be taken to ensure that such conflicts do not impair the employee's ability to perform his or her duties objectively and act in the best interest of the entity.

-- C. Cronyism and nepotism are detrimental.
-Their practice is contrary to the idea of equal opportunity employment and a system based on merit where people earn positions based on their qualifications, performance and abilities.
-A merit system of employment seeks for individuals with the best abilities and therefore rewards those who perform accordingly.
-If a personal relationship exists, an individual should not be hired for an appointment where independence is important and a relationship would impair the perception of independence.
-An example is supervisory or managerial positions where relationships could affect the recruitment, promotion, transfer, employment conditions, performance reviews, dismissals and other management decisions. - D. The best way to handle conflicts of interests is to avoid them entirely. - E. Related parties consist of all affiliates of an entity, including but not limited to: - (1) Its management and their immediate families; - (2) Its principal owners and their immediate families; - (3) Any party transacting or dealing with the agency/entity of which that party has ownership of, control over, or significant influence upon the management or operating policies of a program(s)/entity(ies) to the extent that an arm's-length transaction may not be achieved. - F. Common related party transactions include the following: - (1) Services received or furnished (e.g., accounting, management, engineering, legal services and therapy/medical). - (2) Services, purchases and transfers of realty and personal property. - (3) Purchase of health related services such as speech therapy, physical therapy, occupational therapy and psychological services as prescribed in a student's individualized education program (IEP).
-(Refer to Section II.
-40 B. (4) for the treatment of LTAL transactions and cost effectiveness.) - (4) Lease of equipment. - (5) Lease of real property.
-(Refer to Section II.
-42 B. (5) for the treatment of LTAL transactions and cost effectiveness.) - (6) Borrowings and lendings.
-(Refer to Section II.
-29 B. for the treatment of LTAL transactions and cost effectiveness.) - (7) All LTAL transactions except for (3) purchase of health services, (5) lease of real property and (6) borrowings and lendings above will be reimbursed using actual documented costs of the owner or vendor.
+- C. Nepotism is favoritism granted to relatives or friends regardless of merit.
+Cronyism is partiality to long-standing friends, especially by appointing them to positions of authority regardless of their qualifications.
+While nepotism and cronyism are detrimental, business relationships with relatives or friends do not necessarily result in cronyism or nepotism. - D. The best way to handle conflicts of interests is to avoid them entirely. - E. Related parties consist of all affiliates of an entity, including but not limited to: - (1) Its management and their immediate families; - (2) Its principal owners and their immediate families; - (3) Any party transacting or dealing with the agency/entity of which that party has ownership of, control over, or significant influence upon the management or operating policies of a program(s)/entity(ies) to the extent that an arm's-length transaction may not be achieved. - F. Common related party transactions include the following: - (1) Services received or furnished (e.g., accounting, management, engineering, legal services and therapy/medical). - (2) Services, purchases and transfers of realty and personal property. - (3) Purchase of health related services such as speech therapy, physical therapy, occupational therapy and psychological services as prescribed in a student's individualized education program (IEP).
+Refer to Section II.
+39 B. (4) for the treatment of LTAL transactions and cost effectiveness. - (4) Lease of equipment. - (5) Lease of real property.
+Refer to Section II.
+42 B. (5) for the treatment of LTAL transactions and cost effectiveness. - (6) Borrowings and lendings.
+Refer to Section II.
+29 B. for the treatment of LTAL transactions and cost effectiveness. - (7) All LTAL transactions except for (3) purchase of health services, (5) lease of real property and (6) borrowings and lendings above will be reimbursed using actual documented costs of the owner or vendor.
 Items (3), (5) and (6) above, may be reimbursable at a level other than actual costs if a written approval from the Commissioner's designee is provided.